- when you request information from us;

 We may share your information with third parties where:

-- you have consented for us to do so;
+- you have consented for us or an associate firm to do so;

 - we are under a legal, regulatory or professional obligation to do so (for example, in order to comply with anti-money laundering requirements);